 Just in case if we would need to test modules which are not yet released over SCC or when we would need to test a specific version of modules then we would need to sync them to osd and "fake" the repositories.
 This has been mentioned in #12908#note-4 and it seems coolo confused me or meant something different.

-#29 Updated by okurz almost 3 years ago
+#29 Updated by okurz about 3 years ago

 aha, and https://openqa.suse.de/tests/919019#step/consoletest_setup/32 failed now so … proxy-SCC issue?

-#31 Updated by okurz almost 3 years ago
+#31 Updated by okurz about 3 years ago

 In case this is not feasible to do within proxy-SCC then we need to follow the approach of syncing everything to osd for testing but I am wondering about the "pool/product" and "update" part. https://openqa.suse.de/tests/919019#step/consoletest_setup/32 shows that when specifying only SLES in the regurl both "…-Pool" and "…-Updates" now point to the same directory on osd.

 For the repos there are seemingly multiple versions:

 - e.g. http://dist.suse.de/ibs/SUSE:/SLE-12:/GA/images/repo/ - looks like the repo of the module at the point in time when SLE 12 GA was released

 - http://dist.suse.de/ibs/SUSE/Products/SLE-Module-Adv-Systems-Management/12/x86_64/product/ - probably the "last development release" of the module before SLE 12 GA (it's one build below the upper one)